szero/mouselounge/README.rst

 Running
 ~~~~~~~

-Run ``mouselounge`` from your terminal!
+Run ``mouselounge`` in your terminal!

 Thats it!
 Now you can paste your links inside music input box like you always did and
-but now mpv window with given video will open.
+but now mpv window with given video will open and information about posted youtube
+videos will be printend.

 To quit, either press ``Ctrl + C`` or ``Ctrl + \``